syncfusion-content/javascript-docs/js/Diagram/Interaction.md

     var userHandles = [];

-    //initialize the handles
+    //Initializes the handles
     var cloneHandle = ej.datavisualization.Diagram.UserHandle();

-    // name of the user handle.
+    // Name of the user handle.
     cloneHandle.name = "Clone";

-    // set the tool that you have defined to interact with handle. cloneHandle.tool = new CloneTool(cloneHandle.name);
+    // Sets the tool that you have defined to interact with handle. cloneHandle.tool = new CloneTool(cloneHandle.name);
     userHandles.push(cloneHandle);

-    //Initialize Diagram
+    //Initializes Diagram
     $("#DiagramContent").ejDiagram({
-        //Set user handles
+        //Sets user handles
         selectedItems: {
             userHandles: userHandles
         }